-WHAT I DO NOW: Political Director, Alabama Republican Party
+WHAT I DO NOW: State Director, Americans for Prosperity - Louisiana

-PATH TO MY CURRENT CAREER POSITION: I have worked full-time in politics since 2007 when I was first hired to work for Governor Bobby Jindal.
-Since then, I have worked on the campaigns and staff of Congressman John Fleming and other candidates.
-I also own a Louisiana political consulting firm, Capitol Strategies of Louisiana.
+PATH TO MY CURRENT CAREER POSITION: I have worked full-time in politics since 2007 when I was first hired to work for Louisiana Governor Bobby Jindal.
+Since then, I have worked on the campaigns and staff of Congressman John Fleming and other candidates, including time at the Alabama Republican Party.

 HOW I GOT TO LSUS: Being from Shreveport, it was a natural fit for me to attend LSU in my own hometown.